 - What about alcohol and recreational drugs?

-- Are the drugs a cure?
+- What about a cure?

 Age, heart disease, gender and pregnancy